Who is the apprenticeship for?

 What will they learn?

-This apprenticeship will provide your employees with all the skills they need to monitor the health of individuals and plan their future care.
-Our apprenticeship offer provides materials and solutions you need to sustain flexible delivery models that are cost effective, time efficient and meet the learning styles of your apprentices.
-It helps motivate them to be successful, productive in their role and are fully prepared for end-point assessment.
+This apprenticeship will provide your employees with all the skills that are needed to monitor the health of individuals and plan their future care.
+Our apprenticeship provides materials and solutions you need to sustain flexible delivery models that are cost effective, time efficient and meet the learning styles of apprentices.
+It helps motivate them to be successful, productive in their role and are fully prepared for theend of course assessment.

-Our high-quality, rigorous end-point assessment, can be delivered at a convenient time for your apprentice.
+Our high-quality, rigorous assessment can be delivered at a convenient time for your apprentice.

 How will they learn?

-This apprenticeship will develop your employees’ knowledge, skills and behaviours in the following areas:
+This apprenticeship will develop your employees’ knowledge, skills and behaviourin the following areas:

 Duty of care in care settings • Responsibilities of a care worker • Promote communications in care settings • Safeguarding & protection in care settings • Promote equality & inclusion in care settings • Promote personal development in care settings • Promote health, safety & wellbeing in care settings • Promote person-centred approaches in care settings • Promote effective handling in information in care settings